do-/node-string-normalize-space/README.md

   ],
   format: combine (
     printf (info => `${info.message} ${info.meta} ${info.stack}`), // may be lots of \n
-    normalizeSpace ()                                              // exactly one line
+    normalizeSpaceLogFormat ()                                     // exactly one line
   ),
 })
 ```